R1V3RA-1508/starpage/README.md

 - 2. Open editor and redact cookie named "links" (format of every link: {'name': 'insert_name', url: 'insert_url'}
 - 3. Name: name of site, you'll see it on this page
 - 4. URL: URL to page.
 Don't forget to add "https://" in the start of URL!

+## How to change logo?
+- 1. Install "Cookie Editor" for your browser
+- 2. Open editor and insert URL of picture, then save and reload page